 - Photo-based so you have to wait for a follow-up from your doctor

-If your number one hurdle for not seeing the dermatologist is lack of time or not having one nearby, DirectDerm solves that issue by offering a speedy consult with a dermatologist without any lengthy sign-up processes.
+If your number one hurdle for not seeing the dermatologist is lack of time or not having one nearby, DirectDerm solves that issue by offering a convenient consult with a dermatologist without any lengthy sign-up processes.

 Just snap a few pictures of your area of concern with a quick description, and send it off to one of their board-certified dermatologists to receive a diagnosis and treatment plan back in 48 hours or less.
 If you have follow-up questions or the dermatologist needs more information, you can talk to them via the website or by phone.
 The doctors can write prescriptions, and send them to your local pharmacy for pick-up.